 “Prejudice” is shown when there is a reasonable probability that the legal error made a difference in the outcome of the case.

-In California, anyone who is in prison can bring a writ of habeas corpus petition (“HCP”) to challenge their imprisonment or the conditions under which they’re serving their sentence.5
+In California, anyone who is in prison can bring a writ of habeas corpus petition (“HCP”) to challenge their imprisonment or the conditions under which they are serving their sentence.5

-As a general rule, a prisoner cannot file a petition for habeas corpus unless he has done something that judges call “exhausting one’s remedies.”
-This means a party must file all possible appeals of a California criminal petition before bringing an HCP.7
+As a general rule, a prisoner cannot file a petition for habeas corpus unless they have done something that judges call “exhausting one’s remedies.”
+This means a party must file all possible appeals of a California criminal conviction before bringing an HCP.7

 - life sentences without the possibility of parole (LWOP) and